-- 1. On rural lands located in municipalities, permitted uses are: - a) the management or use of resources; - b) resource-based recreational uses (including recreational dwellings not intended as permanent residences); - residential development, including lot creation and multi-lot residential development, where site conditions are suitable for the provision of appropriate sewage and water services; - d) agricultural uses, agriculture-related uses, on-farm diversified uses and normal farm practices, in accordance with provincial standards; - e) home occupations and home industries; - f) cemeteries; and - g) other rural land uses. - 2.
+- 1. On rural lands located in municipalities, permitted uses are: - a) the management or use of resources; - b) resource-based recreational uses (including recreational dwellings not intended as permanent residences); - c) residential development, including lot creation, where site conditions are suitable for the provision of appropriate sewage and water services; - d) agricultural uses, agriculture-related uses, on-farm diversified uses and normal farm practices, in accordance with provincial standards; - e) home occupations and home industries; - f) cemeteries; and - g) other rural land uses. - 2.
 Development that can be sustained by rural service levels should be promoted. - 3.
-Development shall be appropriate to the infrastructure which is planned or available, and avoid the need for the uneconomical expansion of this infrastructure. - 4.
-Opportunities to support a diversified rural economy should be promoted by protecting agricultural and other resource-related uses and directing non-related development to areas where it will minimize constraints on these uses. - 5.
+Development shall be appropriate to the infrastructure which is planned or available, and avoid the need for the uneconomical expansion of this infrastructure.

+- 4. Planning authorities should support a diversified rural economy by protecting agricultural and other resource-related uses and directing non-related development to areas where it will minimize constraints on these uses. - 5.
 New land uses, including the creation of lots, and new or expanding livestock facilities, shall comply with the minimum distance separation formulae.